iszczesniak/cpp/categories/index.md

 > Even if the variable's type is an *rvalue reference*, the expression
 > consisting of its name is an *lvalue expression*.

+Let's start with two expression categories: the lvalue category and the rvalue category.
+In short, an lvalue is an expression of the lvalue category, and an rvalue is an expression of the rvalue category.

 ## The lvalue category